By Jessie G.

-For the whole trip, my dad and Mason complained about the lack of wings, a good burger, and a bar experience.
+My dad and Mason complained about the lack of wings, a good burger, and a bar experience for the whole trip.
 So, for the last night, we ate at Drafts, a sports bar located inside our hotel.
-We started off with boned-in buffalo and barbecue wings as well as teriyaki boneless wings.
-For our meal, everyone but Mason, stuck with exotic burgers, mine consisting of bruschetta, balsamic vinaigrette, pesto, and swiss cheese.
+We started with boned-in buffalo and barbecue wings as well as teriyaki boneless wings.
+For our meal, everyone but Mason stuck with exotic burgers, mine consisting of bruschetta, balsamic vinaigrette, pesto, and swiss cheese.
 The restaurant also had ginormous milkshakes of all different flavors like Twinkie and Pop-Tart.

 Overall, Utah was a great place for my family to continue our out west skiing journeys and experiences.
 We were treated to terrific snow every day, wonderful food, and beautiful scenery and mountains.